-There is an earlier record of a bird that was seen to fly ashore from the RMS Maure-tania as it approached Cork Harbour, Ireland on 13th October 1962 that had spent much of the transatlantic voyage on board (Durand 1963).
+There is an earlier record of a bird that was seen to fly ashore from the RMS Mauretania as it approached Cork Harbour, Ireland on 13th October 1962 that had spent much of the transatlantic voyage on board (Durand 1963).
 As food and water was provided by the crew, it was assigned to Category D2 of the Irish list.
-This was the same crossing that transported the Nearctic sparrows mentioned on page 70.
+This was the same crossing that transported the Nearctic sparrows and finch on page 71.